 Should I be worried about mercury levels in fish?

-All fish contain varying amounts of mercury – a natural element they process into a toxic substance called methylmercury.
+All fish contain varying amounts of mercury – a pollutant that can be highly toxic to our nervous systems.
 The NHS advises that the general population eat no more than four portions of oily fish per week.
 Women who are planning to conceive, pregnant or breastfeeding are advised to eat no more than two portions of oily fish per week, as mercury can affect the nervous system and may cause development delays in infants exposed to mercury in the womb.
 Shark, swordfish and marlin contain concentrated sources of mercury, so it is recommended that they should be avoided by women who are planning to conceive, pregnant or breastfeeding and by all children.

 Read more from the NHS on how much fish is safe to eat.